FreezingMoon/AncientBeast/CONTRIBUTING.md

 If you receive errors about the manifest or assets loading, try running `npm run assetLister` to create a list for the app.

+### Docker setup

+First, be sure to have Docker installed, then build the image with the following command `docker build -t yourusername/ancient-beast .`.

+To run the image, try running `docker run -p80:8383 yourusername/ancient-beast`.

 ### Beta Testing

 To have the game up and running on your local machine, simply run this command in the terminal: